 TGbd editor: Change the 2nd paragraph as follows:

-The block ack mechanism is initialized by an exchange of ADDBA Request/Response frames, except for GLK-GCR block ack and NGV block ack, or by using the unsolicited block ack extension mechanism.
+(#1149, 1517, 1844)The block ack mechanism is initialized by an exchange of ADDBA Request/Response frames, except for GLK-GCR block ack and block ack between two NGV STAs, or by using the unsolicited block ack extension mechanism.
 After initialization, blocks of QoS Data frames may be transmitted from the originator to the recipient.
 A block may be started within a polled TXOP, within an SP, or by winning EDCA contention.
 The number of frames in the block is limited, and the amount of state that is to be kept by the recipient is bounded.
 The MPDUs within the block of frames are acknowledged by a BlockAck frame, which is requested by a BlockAckReq frame.